Mpox (formerly Monkeypox)

 • Limit the number of clients you see to avoid opportunities for further infection.

-• You should inform any recent or current doubles partners if you test positive for Mpox or are experiencing symptoms.
+• You should inform any recent or current doubles partners if you test positive for mpox or are experiencing symptoms.

-• You should inform your colleagues if you test positive for Mpox or are experiencing symptoms.
+• You should inform your colleagues if you test positive for mpox or are experiencing symptoms.

 Where can I get more information?